 - Wash, cut and drain the meat.

-Heat the olive oil and sauté the meat on both sides.
+- Heat the olive oil in a pot (or pressure cooker) and sauté the meat on both sides.
 Add the onion and sauté for a few minutes and then add the garlic and sauté, until translucent.

 - Add the wine and cook for a couple of minutes until the alcohol evaporates.

-- Preheat oven at 180 degrees C / 350 F and when the meat is cooked transfer it into a Pyrex or baking tin and add the hot water.
+- Preheat oven to 180 degrees C / 350 F and transfer the cooked meat with the sauce into a Pyrex or baking tin.
+Discard the bay leaf, cinnamon and allspice berries and add the hot water.

 - Grate some myzithra cheese on top and serve with feta.

-Fresh tomatoes are pealed easily if we put them in hot water for a few seconds and then we blend them in the Multi.
+¤ Fresh tomatoes are pealed easily if make an X cut on the back side an we put them in hot water for a few seconds.

-The easiest way to grate the onion is to do it in the Multi with a couple tbsp olive oil, which you reserve from the quantity mentioned in the recipe.
+¤ The easiest way to grate the onion is to do it in the Multi moulinette (food processor) with a couple tbsp olive oil, which you reserve from the quantity mentioned in the recipe.
+A few spins are enough as we don’t want to puree the onion.
 This way we save time, effort and avoid tears.
-Don’t make it look like cream.
-A few spins are enough.

-If tomatoes are tart, add a tablespoon of ketchup or sugar.
+¤ If tomatoes are tart, add a grated carrot or a tablespoon of ketchup or honey in the sauce.

-If you cannot find myzithra, substitute with kefalotyri or parmesan.
+¤ If you cannot find myzithra, substitute with kefalotyri, halloumi or parmesan.